 - 180-240 Fine Grade as the name suggests gives a smooth finish ready for paint or varnish.

 Don’t skip grades if you want a professional finish.
-Get a better result by moving one grade at a time.
-You will get the job done quicker & use less sandpaper.
+You will get a better result, quicker, by moving one grade at a time.

-Why won’t my sandpaper stick to my sander?
+Why won’t the sandpaper stick to my sander?

-Given plenty of use, the hook & loop base used to attach the sandpaper to the base of the can wear out.
+Given plenty of use, the hook & loop system used to attach the sandpaper to the base can wear out.
 It’s therefore important to look after this.
 Use the right sanding sheets.
 Each sheet should match the base in terms of size and position of holes.
-The right size means you won’t scuff the edges and hole positioning is important for dust extraction.
+The right size means you won’t scuff the edges.
+Plus, hole positioning is important for dust extraction.

 How much are the sanding sheets?